postgrespro/pg_probackup/Documentation.md

 - pgdata-bytes — size of the PostgreSQL cluster data files at the time of backup.
 You can evaluate the effectiveness of incremental backup by comparing 'pgdata-bytes' to 'uncompressed-bytes'.
 - recovery-xid — current transaction id at the moment of backup ending.
 - parent-backup-id — backup ID of parent backup.
 Available only for incremental backups.
 - primary_conninfo — libpq conninfo used for connection to PostgreSQL cluster during backup.
-Password is not included.
+The password is not included.

 To get more detailed information about the backup in json format, run the show with the backup ID: